syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

     }
 }
 ```
-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/Connectors/Segments)
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Connectors/Segments)

 ![Editing Straight Segment in Blazor Diagram](../images/blazor-diagram-edit-straight-segment.gif)

 ### Orthogonal segment editing

 * Orthogonal thumbs allow you to adjust the length of adjacent segments by clicking and dragging it.
 * When necessary, some segments are added or removed automatically, when dragging the segment.
-This is to maintain proper routing of orthogonality between segments.
+This is to mastertain proper routing of orthogonality between segments.

 ```cshtml
 @using Syncfusion.Blazor.Diagram